-As well as enabling companies to manage their supply chains responsibly and sustainable, K2S positions KBB as a trusted business partner – ensuring that ship owners and operators, backed by a a two-year liability for shortages and deficiencies, have access to the most up-to-date parts wherever and whenever they need them.
+As well as enabling companies to manage their supply chains responsibly and sustainable, K2S positions KBB as a trusted business partner – backed by the two-year guarantee on the quality of work, it ensures that even in the event of shortages and defects, shipowners and operators always have access to the latest parts, wherever and whenever they need them.

 For more information on KBB’s Knowledge 2 Swap service, please contact Florian Hermann, Key Account Manager, at email:

 General Terms and Conditions for KBB swap programme "K2S" (Knowledge 2 swap)

 - Kompressorenbau Bannewitz GmbH (KBB) will charge customers a fixed service exchange fee and deposit

 - damage of parts, replacement of grey market parts, replacement of parts exceeded the recommended lifetime or other replacements due to maintenance or operation not according to the operating instructions are not part of the service exchange fee